EnterpriseDB/tpa/docs/index.md

 ### Deployment

 The [``tpaexec deploy``](tpaexec-deploy.md)
-command takes the details of the provisioned servers (which may or may not have actually been created by ``tpaexec provision``; but it doesn't matter who created them so long as ssh and sudo access is available) and installs Postgres and other software and sets them up in the requested configuration.
+command installs and configures Postgres and other software on the provisioned servers (which may or may not have been created by TPAexec;
+but it doesn't matter who created them so long as ssh and sudo access is available).
 This includes setting up replication, backups, and so on.

-At the end of the deployment stage, you will have a cluster with Postgres and other software running on it.
+At the end of the deployment stage, Postgres will be up and running.

 ### Testing

-The [``tpaexec test``](tpaexec-test.md) command executes various tests against the deployed cluster to ensure that it is working as expected.
+The [``tpaexec test``](tpaexec-test.md) command executes various architecture and platform-specific tests against the deployed cluster to ensure that it is working as expected.

-At the end of this stage, you will have a fully-functioning cluster.
+At the end of the testing stage, you will have a fully-functioning cluster.

 ### Incremental changes